drichline/drichline.github.io/content/booklist/index.md

 ---
 title: "Books I've Enjoyed"
 ---
-In roughly chronological order (most recent to oldest), these are some books I've read and particularly enjoyed.
+In roughly chronological order (most recent to oldest), these are some books I've read and particularly enjoyed (or just don't want to forget).

 ---
 Artemis